Support & Survivorship

 "Cancer" is a scary word to hear and a hard journey to travel.
 We are here to support you and your family every step of the way.

 MaineGeneral Medical Center (MGMC) and the Harold Alfond Center for Cancer Care (HACCC) offer a range of support services to help you learn about your disease and help with emotional, financial and spiritual support on a daily basis.

 You also have access to books, periodicals, videotapes and computer databases through MGMC's lending libraries in Augusta and Waterville.

 Below are links to some of the support and educational services we offer — just click to learn more, or call us anytime with questions or concerns.

-MaineGeneral also hosts Cancer Survivors Day each September, an event dedicated to cancer survivors, patients, family, friends and caregivers.
-And each year in mid-October, we hold the Walk for Hope, which raises more than $150,000 yearly to benefit patient care at the cancer center.
+MaineGeneral also hosts its Day of Hope in October, an event dedicated to cancer survivors, patients, family, friends and caregivers that, since 2020, has been a blend of the annual Cancer Survivors Day and the Walk for Hope, which raises more than $150,000 yearly to benefit patient care at the cancer center.

 MGMC Cancer Rehabilitation Program

 If you have cancer treatment side effects, our specialized rehabilitation program can help.